[Updated May 14, 2023]

 2941 Hwy.
 180 Spur, Hiawassee GA • 706-896-2556

-The tallest mountain in the state at 4,784 feet, Brasstown Bald is arguably the best place to visit in Georgia for views of the Blue Ridge range.
-On a clear day, you can see 4 states (including North Carolina, South Carolina, and Tennessee).
+The tallest mountain in the state at 4,784 feet, Brasstown Bald is arguably the best place to visit in Georgia for views of the Blue Ridge Mountains range.

 The Brasstown Bald Visitors Center is located at the top, with a cloud observation deck for visitors to take in jaw-dropping views from one of the most must-see places in Georgia.